stijlist/pokerforecast/README.md

 a log of events, then, and an empty app-state, we can graph the change over time of our forecasts.
 These events could be windowed or paginated in some way to prevent the computation time of our graphs from growing without bound.

+Finally, it is probably obvious to you that nothing about this app is specific to poker; it could (and probably should!) be adapted to handle karaoke nights and office seminars equally as well as it handles Texas hold 'em.
+Right now, the only thing the app takes advantage of is the idea that any n-handed poker game is equivalent to any other n-handed poker game in sufficiency, while someone's attendance at an office seminar or karaoke night could be predicated on a complex, interdependent list of criteria.
+I'll hold off on trying to model this until I've finished or abandoned the two features above, but it's an interesting challenge and a potentially make-or-break feature for the app to obtain broader appeal.

 ## Setup